frappe/bench/README.md

 	* The WSGI server is responsible for responding to the HTTP requests to frappe.
-In development scenario (`frappe --serve` or `bench start`), the Werkzeug WSGI server is used and in production, gunicorn (automatically configured in supervisor) in used.
+In development scenario (`frappe --serve` or `bench start`), the Werkzeug WSGI server is used and in production, gunicorn (automatically configured in supervisor) is used.

 * Celery Worker Processes

-	* The Celery worker proceses execute background jobs in the Frappe system.
+	* The Celery worker processes execute background jobs in the Frappe system.
-	These processes are automatically started when `bench start` is run and for production are conifgured in supervisor configuration.
+	These processes are automatically started when `bench start` is run and for production are configured in supervisor configuration.

 * Celery Worker Beat Process

-	* The Celery worker beat process schedules enqueing of scheduled jobs in the Frappe system.
-This process is automatically started when `bench start` is run and for production are conifgured in supervisor configuration.
+	* The Celery worker beat process schedules enqeueing of scheduled jobs in the Frappe system.
+This process is automatically started when `bench start` is run and for production are configured in supervisor configuration.

 Production Deployment